AbulfatNasirli/digital-umbrella-task/README.md

 <li>MsSQL</li>

 ## Setup
-To run this project, install it locally using git clone <br>
-`git clone repo-url`

 To run this project, install it locally using git clone: cd to project directory then run following <br>
  `./mvnw spring-boot:run `